Description

 • Recess Fit

-A window frame depth of 60mm is required for the blind to sit neatly.
-A minimum depth of 30mm is required, however this will result in the blind projecting from the recess.
+A minimum depth of 30mm is required; however, this will result in blind projection from the recess.

-A small (approx 15mm) gap either side of the blind fabric is standard to allow for the chain drive control and brackets.
+A small (approx 15mm +-) gap on either side of the blind fabric is standard to allow for the brackets & control mechanism (chain drive or motor).
+This applies to both single & double roller blinds.

 • Face Fit